Rankine Cycle

 Temperature-Enthalpy (TS) Diagram

-The temperature-entropy (TS) diagram of the Rankine cycle is shown below.
+Below is the temperature-entropy (TS) diagram of the Rankine cycle.
 The different stages are represented by the letters A to F. In AB, water is compressed by the pump, and in EF, the steam expands and drives the turbine.
 These two steps occur isentropically, ΔS = 0, and maximize the work output.

 In a real Rankine cycle, this scenario does not happen.
-The compression by the pump and the expansion in the turbine are not isentropic.
-It means that these processes are not reversible, resulting in an entropy increase.
+The compression by the pump and the expansion in the turbine are not isentropic, which means that these processes are not reversible, resulting in an entropy increase.
 Ultimately, the power generated by the turbine is reduced.
-The critical issue here is the water droplet formation in the turbine, which leads to the deterioration of the turbine and a decrease in the engine’s overall efficiency.
+The critical issue here is the formation of water droplets in the turbine, which leads to the deterioration of the turbine and a decrease in the engine’s overall efficiency.

 The practical way of overcoming this problem is by superheating the steam, represented by the DE portion of the diagram.
 Point D is at the border of the dual-phase region of steam and water.
 So, after expansion, the steam will be very wet.
 Superheating moves point D to the right and up to point E in the diagram.
 Therefore, the expansion will result in drier steam.
 This process is also called reheating the Rankine cycle.